Screens¶

 Screens don't support the <preview> tag because it doesn't make sense to preview each screen in different resolutions.

-As Screens are related to the target hardware in the project.xml
+Since Screens are related to target hardware specified in the project.xml

 file, multiple